 In this article

-When you’re busy managing your website’s day-to-day operations, the last thing you’re thinking about is your URL.
+When you’re busy managing your website’s day-to-day operations, the last thing you’re thinking about is your website’s domain name.
 There’s content to upload, search engine optimization (SEO) to perform, an audience to engage — and you bought a customized URL, so it’s yours to keep, right?

 Unfortunately, it’s not.
 Domain names are purchased for a set period of time, after which you need to re-purchase it or risk someone else getting control in a maneuver known as “cybersquatting.”
 Believe it or not, cybersquatting examples include even the world’s biggest names.